Wood-burning stove: Air supply

 Keeping the air flowing correctly through a wood-burning stove is essential for safe and efficient operation of the stove.
-Fresh air needs to enter the firebox to provide oxygen for the fire; as the fire burns, the smoke must be allowed to rise through the stove pipe, and exit through the chimney.
-To regulate air flow, there may be damper devices built into the stove, flue, and stove pipes.
+Fresh air needs to enter the firebox to provide oxygen for the fire; as the fire burns, the smoke must be allowed to rise through the stove pipe, creating negative pressure in the firebox, and exit through the chimney.
+To regulate air flow, there may be damper devices built into the stove, flue, and stove pipes, and there is usually an air intake adjustment to regulate combustion.

 By opening or closing the dampers, air flow can be increased or decreased, which can fan the fire in the firebox, or "dampen" it by restricting airflow and reducing the flames.
 The dampers can usually be accessed by turning knobs or handles attached to the damper.
 Some stoves adjust their own airflow using mechanical or electronic thermostatic devices.

 The highest heating efficiencies on closed appliances can be attained by controlling the various supplies of air to the stove (operating the air controls correctly).
 On modern stoves, owner's manuals provide documented procedures.
 Fully open air controls may lead to more heat being sent straight up the chimney rather than into the room (which reduces efficiency).
 The biggest problem with leaving the air controls fully open on many stoves is “overfiring”.
 Overfiring is caused when too much heat is generated within the fire chamber, which will lead to warping, buckling and general damage to the stove and its internal components.
 Different stoves have different numbers and types of air controls.
+More efficient models have been developed in recent years, employing catalytic combustors to burn remaining particles and gasses within the smoke before it exits the flue, resulting in more heat output, longer burn times and less harmful effect on the environment.

 Modern building techniques have created more airtight homes, forcing many stove manufacturers to design their stoves to permit outside air intakes.
 Outside air can improve the overall efficiency of the stove as a heater by drawing cold combustion air directly from the outside instead of drawing preheated air from the room that the stove is in.
 Many modern stoves can optionally use an outside air intake.
 Many manufacturers supply the necessary parts in kit form (an Outside Air Kit, or OAK).
 When considering an outside air kit, it is important to know that the air must come in from below the level of the stove.
 For example, a basement stove may not safely use an outside air kit.
 This is to prevent a reversal of venting in which very hot flue gasses are exhausted through a (usually PVC) air intake pipe, which could lead to a structure fire and/or hot flue gasses being released into the structure.